 October 2005.
 Lozells Road in West Birmingham is a teeming melting pot of races and faces living in one of the most deprived parts of the city.
 Two friends, Nathaniel and Javed are bonded playstation and music buddies, but unlike many others around them, have actually decided to try and complete their A-Levels.
 Then, following rumours swirling around local pirate radio stations of a sexual assault of a young Jamaican minor by a shopkeeper at a Black beauty products shop, their worlds change forever.
 Over the course of a week, ‘Beauty Queens’ becomes the epicentre of increasing tensions and a symbol of disenfranchisement.
 To make matters worse, the shop is owned by Javed’s uncle.
 The pair are forced to pick loyalties and take sides normally alien to them.
 Their world, full of hope and possibility, now looks so much more complicated.
 The hysteria grows and communities struggle to see reason.
 Violence erupts.
 When the dust eventually settles, the question will be… can the scars ever be healed?

-Billy Dosanjh (Director)
+Billy Dosanjh (Writer/Director)

 Billy is principally a visual artist and filmmaker who makes work primarily about the de-industrialised factory towns of the Black Country, particularly Smethwick, a harsh romanticised setting where thousands of manual labourers were invited in the 1960s.
 He was selected for a year-long placement in the BBC’s Wonderland department and has subsequently made work including: documentaries for the respected ‘Unreported World' strand; assistant director to Kevin Macdonald at Ridley Scott Associates on the ‘in a day’ collage films; directing "Year Zero: Black Country", and "Heaven Hell", artist films funded by the Arts Council; directing the documentary "The Sikhs of Smethwick" for BBC4.